 We’re going to tell you exactly what you need to know about forced sale transactions.

 Forced is a heavy-handed term.
 This functionality exists in POS systems because sometimes merchants need to accept payments offline, and it wouldn’t be realistic to block offline transactions altogether.
 There are also times when an honest customer is having issues with their card, and POS systems give merchants the tools to process a transaction (known as a force-post transaction) without the normal checks and balances.

 In a normal transaction, there’s a lot of communication that occurs immediately after someone uses their chip or swipes at your machine.
-Your terminal sends an encrypted message to the bank that the customer’s card is from (these banks are called issuing banks).
+Your terminal sends an encrypted message to the issuing bank that the customer’s card is from.
 The bank looks at the transaction amount, makes sure there is enough credit or funds in the account to allow the transaction, checks for any signs of fraudulent activity, and then sends a “yes” or “no” back to the machine.

 In a forced sale, you can essentially bypass that whole “check the account balance” part of the process.
-Forced sales are then uploaded and settled once the POS is connected back to its internal network or cloud-based solution, but you may not be aware of a forced sale’s failure until you receive your processing statement at the end of the month.
+Force-post transactions are then uploaded and settled once the POS is connected back to its internal network or cloud-based solution, but you may not be aware of a forced sale’s failure until you receive your processing statement at the end of the month.

-And here’s the thing: POS systems don’t need a legitimate authorization code when completing a forced sale transaction.
+And here’s the thing: POS systems don’t need a legitimate authorization code when completing a forced transaction.
 Any combination of numbers will work because it is essentially running it as an offline transaction.

 Here’s how a legitimate forced transaction usually goes: